Chapter 11 - Whidbey Island

 We got a lot of time to explore her coming into young womanhood.
 Sevrin also visited and both these re-connects were a blessing.
 I really liked making some contribution to their lives.
 At this point it seemed to be going well.

 One thing happened to Claytie that would foreshadow some issues we would have later about my parenting.
 She had a professor at Washington who was making moves on her.
 She was enamored with his attention and asked me what I thought.
-I said IF you were going to be social with him (in spite of his age) don’t take classes with him and keep it very above board in case it gets uncomfortable.
+I said IF you were going to be social with him (in spite of his age) don’t take classes with him and keep it very above board in a public place in case it gets uncomfortable.

 She thanked me for my input and not a week later told me a nightmare story about him taking her out to a semi-isolated place in the country and trying to seduce her.
 Fortunately for her he listened to her NO and took her home.
 It could have gone so many other ways, and I saw something of the stubbornness in Claytie.
 The fact that she appeared to do this in spite of my advice irritated me.
 No reason really for my irritation, but it would foreshadow later incidents about what my role really was with her.
 I certainly felt unseen at that moment and that was one of my wounding’s from childhood that could set me off.

 The first concept that gained some traction was this idea of a “walled” garden.
-What this meant to content providers is that you would give the public some free version of what you were creating, but charge them to move into your wall garden to access premium content.
+What this meant to content providers is that you would give the public some free version of what you were creating, but charge them to move into your wall garden to access a premium version of the content.
 It was sort of like selling tickets to a movie theater.
 You would offer the trailer for the movie for free and then charge for tickets to see the film.
 The question of advertising was also up for grabs.
 What had made television successful was that it became a “free” form of content distribution supported by advertising dollars.
 Later cable services would charge fees for access and deploy advertising as well.

 When we had gathered in Beaver Creek one of the concepts we considered was the notion of on-line markets or stores.
 Amazon at that time was pioneering this concept as an on-line book store.
 They could stock everything cheaply, promote them via their internet portal globally and customers could buy books and have them delivered without leaving their home.

 Another concept that on-line stores would pioneer was the notion of “reviews.”
 If you had a global audience connected by the Internet, you in a sense could allow them to leave each other messages.
 These “messages” in this case were reviews (1- 5 stars or “likes” later).
 This would give an individual some idea of what the collective audience thought of their potential purchase.
 I would always read the worst reviews first and then work my way up.
-Eventually, content or product creators would in a sense cheat by having their friends write glowing reviews.
+Eventually, content or product creators would cheat by having their friends write glowing reviews.

 These concepts would ultimately revolutionize how products were promoted and purchased.
-I will leave it up to others to describe the full emergence of this new form of media, but for the moment it seemed completely in alignment with what I wanted to do.
+I will leave it up to others to describe the full emergence of this new form of media distribution, but for the moment it seemed completely in alignment with what I wanted to do.
 Create programming for worldwide audiences without a middle man like a movie studio to distribute it.
 It was a one to one interactive relationship and that seemed promising.

 One of the things Jennifer and I did early on was develop a show for Internet Radio.
 This was also a new phenomenon.
 Instead of “broadcasting” off a tower requiring a federal license, Internet radio narrow casted on the Net globally.
 To access the channels you just went to an Internet address.
-These distribution networks were completely unregulated and would eventually evolve over the years into Podcast networks.
-It reminded me of pirate radio in the seventies when folks would set up unregulated radio stations on ships at sea.
+These distribution networks were completely unregulated and would eventually evolve over the years into podcast networks.
+It reminded me of pirate radio in the seventies when folks would set up unregulated radio stations on ships in international waters at sea.
 We connected with a Seattle company creating an Internet Radio network called “Talk Net” and developed a show that explored all the predictions for the future we were exploring including the Y2K meme.

 The Battle in Seattle